 Spiders in the Ctenidae family resemble wolf spiders, but they are not the same.
 Wandering spiders are active hunters, not web-spinners, and they attack their prey by ambushing them.
 They live in burrows on the ground or on plants.

-They are primarliy found in warmer, tropical climates.
-Most Wandering spiders found in North America were imported on tropical fruits, like bananas.
+They are primarily found in warmer, tropical climates.
+Most Wandering Spiders found in North America were imported on tropical fruits, like bananas.
 The Southeastern Wandering Spider, however, is native to the southeastern part of the continent.

 Common name: Southeastern Wandering Spider

 Adult Size (Length): 5mm to 40mm (0.20in to 1.57in) COMPARE

 North American Reach (Though Not Limited To*): Alabama, Arizona, Florida, Georgia, Louisiana, Mississippi, Nevada, New Mexico, North Carolina, South Carolina, Tennessee, Texas

 * Keep in mind that insect reach is not governed by lines on a map and therefore may appear in areas/regions/states beyond those listed above.